sdownin/MontyHall/README.md

 Monty Hall Problem Simulation
 =======

-This is an R package to simulations of the Let's Make a Deal! game for computing long-run averages of success probabilities by strategy for the Monty Hall Problem.
+This is an R package to simulate the Let's Make a Deal! game for computing long-run averages of success probabilities by strategy for the Monty Hall Problem.

 ###Installation instructions
 **1. Install `devtools` and attach the library in R**